The Centers for Disease Control has emphasized that the best way to prevent contracting COVID-19 is to get vaccinated.

 Although it’s been more than two years since the COVID-19 pandemic began in early 2020, we are still learning how to live with the virus and understanding the best ways to stay safe.
 While many questions remain unanswered, there’s a lot we know and can do to help us improve our lives as we try to get back to “normal.”
 Here is the latest advice from public health experts about the best ways to protect yourself and to reduce the spread.
 Some of these tips will be familiar to you, and some are new.

 Here are five things to remember.

 - Many older adults have one or more chronic conditions, such as diabetes, heart disease or hypertension.
 For managing these conditions, most health care offices are open to seeing patients in person, but you may still want to consider seeing your doctor using a telehealth visit to minimize exposure to others who may be infected..
 We have some great resources to prepare you for that visit here.

 - Many health care providers are now encouraging some patients to schedule the routine visits they may have been putting off.
 Speak to your doctor about whether vaccinations and other preventive services are up to date to help prevent disease.

 - Do not delay emergency care, especially if you are experiencing shortness of breath, chest pain, or discomfort in your arms, back, or neck.
 These could be symptoms of a heart attack or stroke.
 Acting fast can save your life.

-- Stock up on cleaning supplies.
-You should clean frequently-touched surfaces in your home such as light switches or doorknobs at least once per day.
+- You should regularly clean frequently touched surfaces in your home such as light switches or doorknobs.

 - Manage stress, get enough sleep, and wash your hands often (and for at least 20 seconds) with soap and water.
 If soap and water is not available, use hand sanitizer that contains at least 60% alcohol.